Hong Kong police fire tear gas, water cannon at protesters

 Chan expressed concern that Hong Kong would inevitably face economic hardship given trade frictions between the U.S. and China.

 “I think we are definitely the collateral damage being dragged into this thing.
-But then, I don’t think there’s any alternatives," Chan said.
+But then, I don’t think there’s any alternatives," he said.

-“But with or without this law, honestly, the U.S. and China are always going to be continuing this loggerhead for quite some time to come,” he said.
+“But with or without this law, honestly, the U.S. and China are always going to be continuing this loggerhead for quite some time to come,” Chan said.
 "China will remain as a threat to the U.S. in terms of the ... world economic dominance.”

 Associated Press journalist Dake Kang in Beijing contributed to this report.